Current Executive

 Secretary / Secrétaire

-University of Victoria / Université de Victoria
+Trent University / Université Trent

 Communications Officer / Responsable des communications